open-telemetry/opentelemetry.io/content/en/docs/what-is-opentelemetry.md

 - Various other tools, such as the
   [OpenTelemetry Operator for Kubernetes](/docs/kubernetes/operator/)

-OpenTelemetry is compatible with a wide variety of open source [ecosystem integrations](/ecosystem/integrations/).
+OpenTelemetry is compatible with a wide variety of [ecosystem integrations](/ecosystem/integrations/).

 OpenTelemetry is supported by a vast number of [vendors](/ecosystem/vendors/),